tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Application Configurations

 All auth related configurations go inside an `auth-config` block.
-There are three configurations applicable for an Akka HTTP server application i.e. `realm`, `client-id` & `enable-permissions`.
+There are two configurations applicable for an Akka HTTP server application i.e. `realm`, & `client-id`.

 THe `realm` has a default value of `TMT`, if not specified.
 Ideally all apps in TMT should not have to override this, however it might be useful to override this while testing your app.

-`enable-permissions` is optional config with a default value of `false`.
-Typically, roles are used for authorization and specific permissions are not needed.
-However, if your Akka HTTP server application uses permission based authorization policies, this config needs to be set to true.

 `client-id` is a mandatory configuration which specifies the client ID of the app as per its registration in AAS.